 Of our four middle-as-first-name presidents, Grant had the most interesting story with respect to his birth name, Hiram Ulysses Grant, and the name he carried to national prominence, Ulysses S. Grant.
 While there are some differing accounts about how Grant’s birth name came to be and the precise circumstances his name was confused at West Point, we can put a general story together from older sources while quibbling over the details.

-While Grant’s story was the most interesting in all respects, I think that Wilson’s choice is the most interesting.
-Wilson’s parents gave him his mother’s maiden name as his middle name which is unsurprising in light of the fact that she came from a prominent, reputable family.
-But Wilson’s choice to eventually use that as his first name – especially when “Woodrow” is less conventional than “Thomas,” is interesting.
+Grant had the most interesting middle name origin story.
+But in terms of choosing a name, I found Wilson to be particularly interesting.
+Wilson’s parents gave him his mother’s maiden name as his middle name, which is unsurprising in light of the fact that she came from a prominent, reputable family.
+But Wilson’s choice to eventually use that as his first name – especially when “Woodrow” is less conventional than “Thomas,” caught my attention.
 Unfortunately, I did not come across any source in my survey discussing his preference for Woodrow over Thomas.
 Thomas would have been a fitting name for a president Wilson in light of the fact that the two proverbial patron saints of the Democratic Party at the the time Wilson became president were Thomas Jefferson and Andrew Jackson.

 Sources